lguzzon-scratchbook/synckit/docs/guides/getting-started.md

 - ✅ Subscribe to real-time changes
 - ✅ Test offline persistence
 - ✅ Use React hooks for easier integration
+- ✅ Connect to a backend server with WebSocket
 - ⚠️ Understand v0.1.0 limitations (cross-tab sync coming soon)

 **Time taken:** 5 minutes ⏱️